 For historical values (until 2019), we use data from the European Union Transaction Log.
 For 2020, we use activity projections provided by external sources (see below), to which we add a carbon intensity component.
 Other estimations are based on our own calculations, on historical values or forecasts from different sources (see next question).
 As we continuously adjust our model based on most up-to-date data, the data displayed on the simulator may change over time.

 Does the model take into account the COVID-19 crisis?

 Does the model take into account Brexit?

 Yes, it does!
 The cap has been set to 1 571 583 007 allowances in 2021 following Brexit.
-2030 targets also take into account Brexit, given the UK’s share of emissions of 11,1% (i.e. the percentage by which the initial pre-Brexit 2021 cap has been reduced).
+For aviation, flights to and from the UK have been removed.

 Does the model look at other aspects of the EU ETS?